sanand0/aiproxy/README.md

 It returns a set of additional headers:

+1. `cost`: Cost of this request in USD
-1. `dailyCost`: Total costs of requests used today.
-Daily limit is $1 (resets at midnight UTC).
+2. `monthlyCost`: Total costs (in USD) of requests used this month.
+Monthly limit is $0.5 (resets at midnight UTC on the first of the next month).
-2. `dailyRequests`: Total requests made today.
+3. `monthlyRequests`: Total requests made this month.

 ## Setup